Bengal Cat Characteristics: What to Consider Before Buying

 Bengal Cats Are Rather Naughty!

-A Bengal cat price can range from *£300 upwards, for what would be termed a ‘pet quality’ Bengal.
-For a show quality, expect to pay in excess of £600 and above.
+A Bengal cat price can range from upwards of *£300, for what would be termed a ‘pet quality’ Bengal.
+For show quality, expect to pay in excess of £600 and above.
 Most Bengal breeders that I’ve encountered in the last 12 years of Bengal ownership will also sell breed quality, though you can expect the price to rise very steeply if that’s what you’re after.

 Bengal cats are, for the main, very happy members of the feline family.
 They are notoriously playful and love nothing better than to pass their time amusing themselves.
 I’ve yet to meet one that doesn’t play with water for example.

-Indeed one of mine rather enjoyed swimming in a neighbour’s pond.
+Indeed one of mine rather enjoyed swimming in a neighbor’s pond.
 And rarely came home without a fish.

 *A rough £ to $ conversion will give roughly the US price.

 The Bengal cat personality also involves incredible acrobatics and nefarious predation.
 If you don’t want your cat to decimate the local small wildlife population, then I’d advise you to buy another less predatory breed.

 Conversely, one aspect of their personality that I’ve always found rather endearing is their interaction with humans.
 They're incredibly affectionate and always appear to bond well with their owners.

 Any Bengal is talkative at best and most develop a way of communicating their needs to their owners via a range of cat calls and meowing.